inset777/ShadowTrace/inquires.md

 #  Inquiries & Support

-For support, questions, or feedback regarding **INSETCHECKER**, you can reach out via the following channels.
+For support, questions, or feedback regarding **PROJECTS**, you can reach out via the following channels.
 This page is intended for **legitimate inquiries only**.

 ---